-The National Center for Mobility Management is an initiative of the United We Ride program, and is supported through a cooperative agreement with the Federal Transit Administration.
-Learn more about us by downloading our brochure (pdf or Word doc) or viewing our introductory video.
+The National Center for Mobility Management is a national technical assistance center funded through a cooperative agreement with the Federal Transit Administration, and operated through a consortium of three national organizations—the American Public Transportation Association, the Community Transportation Association of America, and Easterseals Inc. Learn more about us by downloading our brochure (pdf or Word doc).

-The mission of the Center is to facilitate communities to adopt transportation strategies and mobility options that empower people to live independently, and advance health, economic vitality, self-sufficiency, and community.
+The mission of the Center is to promote customer-centered mobility strategies that advance good health, economic vitality, self-sufficiency, and community.

 - Deliver in-person and virtual trainings, a monthly e-newsletter, webinars, and conference calls

 - Collaborate with mobility management practitioners through several communication forums

 - Align and support the goals and activities of the federal Coordinating Council on Access and Mobility (CCAM) and the Federal Transit Administration

 Richard Weaver, Director, Planning, Policy & Sustainability, American Public Transportation

 Amy Conrick, Assistant Director, Community Transportation Association of

 Judy L. Shanley, Ph.D., Assistant Vice President, Education & Youth Transition, Easterseals, firstname.lastname@example.org

 The American Public Transportation Association (APTA) is a nonprofit international association of 1,500 public and private sector organizations, engaged in the areas of bus, paratransit, light rail, commuter rail, subways, waterborne services, and intercity and high-speed passenger rail.
 This includes transit systems; planning, design, construction, and finance firms; product and service providers; academic institutions; transit associations; and state departments of transportation.